 Usage Rules: The file name must conform to the rules in paragraph 3 of Section 3, "GENERAL SYNTAX RULES AND GUIDELINES".
 In addition

-The file name shall use the extension “.ibs”, “.pkg”, or “.ebd”.
+The file name shall use the extension “ibs”, “pkg”, “ebd”, or “ims”.

 The file name shall be the actual name of the file.